-Do NOT process existing entries when Eventlog corruption occurs don't processes all entries again.
+Do NOT process existing entries when Event log corruption occurs

-When this option is chekced, it prevents from reprocessing of the whole Windows EventLog when it is corrupted or truncated.
-So EventReporter / MonitorWare Agent
+When this option is chekced, it prevents from reprocessing of the whole Windows event log when it is corrupted or truncated.
+So EventReporter / MonitorWare Agent do not processes all entries again.